wgroeneveld/brainbaking/content/post/2020/12/thoughts-on-bullshit-jobs.md

 You know, the sort of very useful governmental paper pushing that is required when registering a travel passport, making a complaint, or trying to convince your bank employee that no, you're not going to take that extra insurance.
 There are obvious examples, but as I read the book, and as David also admitted, very large portions of virtually _any job_ contain bullshit parts.
 And bullshit percentages are increasing at an alarming rate.

+There is, however, one small but important detail present in the definition: it is **the employee** him/herself who cannot justify the existence.
+I'm not entirely convinced that this is the only kind of bullshit job.
+Imagine a HR advisor that admits his/her job is useless: bullshit job.
+Imagine another HR advisor who thinks he/she's doing incredible valuable work, while in fact, it's the same bullshit.
+Does the latter mean the job is not a bullshit job?
+We all know a lot of people in denial working bullshit jobs...

-There's also a theory on why society does not object to bullshit jobs.
+The theory on why society does not object to bullshit jobs is also worth looking at.
 According to Graeber, social value and pay are inversely correlated: hospital cleaners and garbage collectors contribute to our social structure, but barely get paid anything, while corporate lawyers effectively hurt our social culture, and get a paid royal amount for doing so.
 There seem to be papers on the discussion of jobs and their (perceived?) social value, of which a few are referenced in the book.

 <script type='text/javascript' src='/js/amcharts4core.js'></script>
 <script type='text/javascript' src='/js/amcharts4charts.js'></script>